-The Educational Administration & Leadership Ed.D. program begins a new cohort each fall semester.
+The Educational Administration & Leadership doctor of education begins a new cohort each fall semester.
 When applying for a doctoral program, the School of Graduate Studies (SGS) serves as a liaison between the applicant and the doctoral program.
 Application materials should be sent to the School of Graduate Studies.
-Once all application materials are received, the SGS will forward materials to the doctoral program for review and an interview will be scheduled.
+Once all application materials are received, the SGS will forward materials to the doctoral program for academic review and an interview and writing essay will be scheduled.
 Thereafter, an admission recommendation will be forwarded to the SGS for a final decision and notification to the applicant.
-Applicants may apply online at www.stcloudstate.edu/graduatestudies.

-- Participation in an interview with doctoral program faculty and complete a writing essay.
+Note: After each application deadline, those with complete applications will participate in an Interview with doctoral program faculty and complete a writing essay.

 Application materials will become the property of the School of Graduate Studies and will not be available to the applicant or enrolled student for purposes other than admission consideration.

-How can I determine what courses will transfer into the program?
+How can I determine what courses will apply towards my elective credits for the doctoral program?

-Students may transfer up to 27 credits into the Ed.D. program.
-The program accepts up to 12 credits from the student's master's degree and up to 27 credits from the sixth-year licensure program.
-During orientation and/or during your first semester in the program, your advisor will work with you to determine which courses will transfer into your program.
+During orientation and/or during your first semester in the program, your advisor will work with you to determine which courses will apply towards your program electives.
 They will also work with you to determine any elective courses you may need to take that will be the best fit for you based on your career goals.

 Can I take courses prior to the semester the cohort begins?